-Some of the fonts on the right look like a different font size, although they all have the same size.
+Some of the fonts above look as if they differed in size, although they are all the same size.

-What is important for this size is additional variations like bold, italic, or underlined versions as well as CAPITAL or small letters.
+What is important for this size are additional variations, such as bold, italic, or underlined versions, as well as CAPITAL or small letters.

 Sometimes recommended fonts that are set in a specific way can be less accessible.

-If you would like to pick up a proper font you have to think about:
+If you would like to pick a proper font you have to think about:

-- how the structure and style look (line space, tracking, kerning, alignment, exposing part of the text, dots, etc..)
+- What the structure and style look like (line space, tracking, kerning, alignment, exposing a particular part of the text, dots, etc..)

-- how many characters are in every line
+- How many characters there are in each line

-The recommended length of a text in line to allow comfortable reading should contain around 65 signs.
+The recommended length of text per line to allow comfortable reading should contain around 65 signs.
 The acceptable length is from 45 to 75 letters.

 * Shorter blocks of text are fine for marginal texts, captions, labels, forms.